 |Sugarfire Smoke House||Multiple Locations||American, BBQ, Burgers||Multiple Locations|

-Check out the links below to explore different genres of American cuisine in St. Louis
+Explore different genres of American cuisine in St. Louis

 Vegetarian/Vegan – Meat free is another quickly growing trend.
 While the American BBQ isn’t likely to shut down anytime soon, a variety of new age vegetarian and vegan restaurants have begun to spring up around the nation.
 With dishes varying from bean burgers to healthy sprout based sub sandwiches and exotic vegan dishes like Caponata and Biriyani, meat-free dishes are reaching an age of sophistication, on-par with offerings from some of the best restaurants.
-Vegetarian restaurants in St. Louis

 Fusion – Whether desert for breakfast, chocolate cheesecake pizza or mixes of Asian and western cuisines like scallop tangerine gastrique, fusion is definitely in.
 Examples of fusion food are showing up everywhere from fast food chains to fine dining, and for good reason.
 Fusion foods allow chefs to break away from the norm and create unexpected twists on diner favorites.
 With options ranging from miso and tamarind marinated steak to cutlet sandwiches made of traditional Cantonese pork.
 Fusion foods are exciting, new, and allow you to taste a whole new range of flavors.
 However, they aren’t for everyone, especially not if you’re fond of your classics and don’t like to try anything new.
 If you do, fusion is a great way to try new things.